-The Office of Sponsored Programs furnishes the necessary grant/contract information, including a budget, to the Department of Administration and Finance to establish the account.
-The Department of Administration and Finance notifies the Principal Investigator and the Office of Sponsored Programs of the assigned number and provides information regarding expending the award.
+The Office of Sponsored Programs furnishes the necessary grant/contract information, including a budget, to the Business Office to establish the account.
+The Business Office notifies the Principal Investigator and the Office of Sponsored Programs of the assigned number and provides information regarding expending the award.